powmedia/backbone-forms/README.md

 **`type`**

 - The editor to use in the field
-- Can be a string e.g.: `{ type: 'TextArea' }`
+- Can be a string for any editor that has been added to Backbone.Form.editors, such as the built-in editors.
+E.g.: `{ type: 'TextArea' }`
 - Or can be a constructor function, e.g. for a custom editor: `{ type: MyEditor }`
 - If not defined, defaults to 'Text'

 **`title`**

-- Defines the text that appears in a form field's `&lt;label&gt;`
+- Defines the text that appears in a form field's &lt;label&gt;
 - If not defined, defaults to a formatted version of the camelCased field key.
-E.g. `firstName` becomes `First Name`
+E.g. `firstName` becomes `First Name`.
+This behaviour can be changed by assigning your own function to Backbone.Form.helpers.keyToTitle.

 Editor-specific attributes